| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 - support individuals in a way that is appropriate for the role for which they have been

-engaged. - confirm the conduct expected of staff within the FTEC; and,
+- confirm the conduct expected of staff within the FTEC; and,

 - provide opportunities for a new member of staff or volunteer to discuss any issues or

-concerns about their role or responsibilities; and, - enable the person’s line manager or mentor to recognise any concerns or issues about the
+- enable the person’s line manager or mentor to recognise any concerns or issues about the

 person’s ability or suitability at the outset and address them immediately.